 M Freeman (Performance Science HPO)

-The impact of the health and well-being of FIFO employees on organisational outcomes: What organisations can do to mitigate the risks and improve wellbeing and performance
+The impact of FIFO on the health and well-being of employees: What organisations can do to mitigate the risks and improve outcomes

-E Brook (Murdoch University) and M Freeman and G Ditchburn (Performance Science HPO)
+E Brook (Murdoch University), M Freeman (Performance Science HPO), and G Ditchburn (Murdoch University)

 Smashing the stigma in mental health — the role of leaders in creating a psychologically safe environment